Hisoka37/Budget_App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for the project.
-And design credits goes to:
+And design credits go to:
 [@Gregoire Vella](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) - author of design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>